-The Consultant hereby assigns to the City of all rights in any invention, improvement, or discovery, including but not limited to, designs, specifications, and patent rights developed in connection with the performance of the Agreement or any subcontract hereunder.
-Notwithstanding the above, the Consultant does not convey to the City (or any of its Agencies) obtain, any right to any individual data, document, or material utilized by Consultant, that is created or produced as part of or separate from this Agreement, or was preexisting material (not already owned by the City), provided that the Consultant has clearly identified in writing such material as preexisting prior to commencement of the Work.
+The Consultant hereby assigns to the City of \\\\\\ all rights in any invention, improvement, or discovery, including but not limited to, designs, specifications, and patent rights developed in connection with the performance of the Agreement or any subcontract hereunder.
+Notwithstanding the above, the Consultant does not convey to the City (or any of its Agencies), nor does the City (or any of its Agencies) obtain, any right to any individual data, document, or material utilized by Consultant, that is created or produced as part of or separate from this Agreement, or was preexisting material (not already owned by the City), provided that the Consultant has clearly identified in writing such material as preexisting prior to commencement of the Work.
 To the extent that preexisting materials are incorporated into the Work, the Consultant grants the City an irrevocable, non-exclusive right and/or license to use, execute, reproduce, display, and transfer the preexisting material, but only as an inseparable part of the Work.